microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 A core feature of *Cobalt* is that it offers a library of Terraform based *Cobalt Module*s that you can compose to build-up *CIT*s. *Cobalt Module*s make full use of [Terraform Modules](https://www.terraform.io/docs/configuration/modules.html).
 The primary purpose of a Terraform Module as a feature is to define parts of your potential infrastructure configuration as re-usable units.
 They distill the otherwise complicated task of properly configuring a set of related resources for any particular use case in a re-usable way.

 CIT's can reference both *Cobalt Module*s and Terraform modules that you create.
-The below table demonstrates how our current [Azure service-plan](./../infra/modules/providers/azure/service-plan/README.md) Cobalt Module is being reused by several out of the box CIT's:
+The below table demonstrates how our current [Azure Service Plan](./../infra/modules/providers/azure/service-plan/README.md) Cobalt Module is being reused by several CIT's:

 | Cobalt Infrastructure Template | CIT referencing an [Azure service-plan](./../infra/modules/providers/azure/service-plan/README.md) Module |
 |----------|----------|